 Welcome to Semester By the Sea 2019!

-We’re happy that you will be joining us at the Darling Marine Center for the upcoming fall semester.
+We’re happy that you will be joining us at the Darling Marine Center this fall.

-There are a few things you need to do before this spring semester ends:
+There are a few things you need to do, if you haven’t already:

 - Confirm course selection with Jodie Feero in the SMS office.
 If you create your course wish list in Maine Street, she will register you for those courses.